centiservice/mats3_site/_pages/about.md

 So, what is the actual problem with messaging?
 I believe it first and foremost is that the mental model is utterly different, and on top of this, the existing tooling isn't great.

-Mats<sup>3</sup> is an attempt at lowering the cognitive load, and it also has tooling to help the developer.
+Mats<sup>3</sup> is an attempt at lowering the cognitive load, and also supply tooling to help the developer.
 Judging by how it has been used over multiple years, this attempt is not entirely unsuccessful.

 Now, go read some [documentation](/docs/)!